Which city is cheaper, Marseille or Paris?

 Both Marseille and Paris are popular destinations to visit in the winter with plenty of activities.
 Most visitors come to Paris for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine during these months.
 Also, the winter months attract visitors to Marseille because of the shopping scene and the cuisine.

 Paris can be very cold during winter.
 In the winter, Paris is cooler than Marseille.
-Typically, the winter temperatures in Paris in January are around 5°C (40°F), and Marseille is about 7°C (44°F).
+Typically, the winter temperatures in Paris in January average around 5°C (40°F), and Marseille averages at about 7°C (44°F).

 Paris usually receives less sunshine than Marseille during winter.
 Paris gets 62 hours of sunny skies, while Marseille receives 150 hours of full sun in the winter.